Trade Forex Trading

 Currency Pair

-Forex Currencies are traded in pairs of two commonly known as Currency Pair.
-For example the EURO and the US Dollar currency pair which is denoted as EURUSD will be traded by traders wanting to exchange EUROs for US Dollar or US Dollars for EUROs.
+FX Currencies are traded and transacted in pairs of 2 commonly known as Currency Pair.
+For example the EURO and the US Dollar currency pair which is denoted as EURUSD will be traded by traders who wants to exchange EUROs for US Dollar or US Dollars for EUROs.
 A currency trader wanting to exchange EUROs for US Dollars will be trading this currency pair EURUSD.

 Currency Exchange Rate

 The currency exchange rate is the price at which one currency is quoted against another currency.
-This exchange rate determines how much one currency will be exchanged for compared to another currency.
+This exchange rate is used in determining how much one currency will be exchanged for compared to another currency.
 For Example if EURUSD exchange rate is 1.2500 it means that a trader will exchange 1 EURO for 1.2500 US Dollars.

 Pip